arronz99/417project/README.md

   They use an L2 penalty parameter, and C is inversely related to the strength of regularization.
 As such, C can be any positive real number.
 We specifically looked at a window of values between 0.05 and 1.5.
   </li>
   <li>Kernel: feature-space transformations.
   There are several different candidate feature-space transformations in the universe of kernel functions.
 Specifically for the scikit-learn implementation, the main ones are linear, polynomial, RBF (Radial Basis Function), and sigmoid.
 Polynomial kernels require a degree for the transformation.
-The linear function is a specific instance of polynomial kernel (degree = 1).
   </li>
   <li>
   Degree.